How we help preserve your gums and keep them healthy

 - Crown lengthening lays the groundwork for restorative dentistry and to improve the aesthetics of your gum line.

-Our periodontist Dr Jim Dufty has had many years of experience treating these conditions successfully.
+Dr Jim Dufty leads our periodontal service and has had many years of experience treating these conditions successfully.
 Jim has a realistic approach and will do whatever he can to save the natural dentition.
-This would include hard and soft tissue grafting where appropriate.
+This can include hard and soft tissue grafting where appropriate.

 He takes referrals for perio and perio/ restorative patients and provides a full range of both non-surgical and surgical perio treatments.
 He is also involved with the placement of implants and the treatment of peri-implantitis.
 He has published internationally and continues to be involved with dental postgraduate education, working with King’s College London’s Prosthodontic MClinDent and Aesthetic Dentistry MSc distance learning programmes in both teaching and advisory roles.